It is important to choose the path that works best for you for your divorce or other family law case. You have several options:

 A mediator is neutral, and doesn't represent either person.
 Mediation is also confidential.
 What is said in mediation cannot be used later in Court if you and your spouse or partner have a dispute.
-If you choose mediation for your family case, the attorney will use her skills to help you and your spouse or partner come to a mutually satisfying agreement and help you create a positive working relationship for your post-divorce future.
+If you choose mediation for your family case, the mediator will use her skills to help you and your spouse or partner come to a mutually satisfying agreement and help you create a positive working relationship for your post-divorce future.

-The attorney will not represent either of you individually.
+The mediator will not represent either of you individually.
 You will be encouraged to consult an individual attorney to review any agreements you reach.
 You will be asked to come to the mediation process with a spirit of cooperation while also advocating for your own needs and wants.

 In the mediation process you will gather and share documents and information, and may employ professionals such as an appraiser or, divorce financial planner, if needed, to help you equally divide your assets.
 You will determine a fair amount of child and/or spousal support and set up a custody and visitation schedule, if appropriate.
-After you come to an agreement, the attorney will put it in written form, and can prepare the necessary Court papers for you.
+After you come to an agreement, the mediator will put it in written form, and can prepare the necessary Court papers for you.

-The collaborative process keeps you and your spouse in control, with a lot of help.
+The collaborative process keeps you and your spouse in control, with a team to help you.
 You and your spouse or partner will each have your own attorney.
 The two parties and two attorneys work as a team to gather information and to come to an agreement about your issues in an atmosphere of mutual respect.
 The team can also include other professionals, such as a financial planner, an appraiser, communications coaches, and/or a child custody expert, if desired.
 The team will have meetings to make decisions about dividing your property and about spousal support.
 If you have children, you will also decide custody, visitation, and child support issues.
 You will be encouraged to focus on your family's future, and on making the transition to two households work for all of you.

 In the collaborative law process you and your spouse or partner will each promise to fully disclose all of your financial matters.
 The collaborative attorneys will promise not to contest the case in court, and you will all promise to keep the process confidential.
 You always keep your own right to go to court, but you would need to hire a different attorney if you want to do so.
 If you come to an agreement, the collaborative attorneys will put it in written form, and will prepare the necessary court paperwork.